What the UK Government's announcements mean for the Gig Economy

-The UK Government has published its long-awaited response to the Taylor Review of Modern Working Practices in an attempt to move the political focus away from the overwhelming Brexit agenda and onto a theme – “good work” – that Theresa May has repeatedly tried to embrace since becoming Prime Minister.
+The UK Government has published its long-awaited response to the Taylor Review of Modern Working Practices.This is an attempt to move the political focus away from the overwhelming Brexit agenda and onto a theme – “good work” – that Theresa May has repeatedly tried to embrace since becoming Prime Minister.

 Overall, the response marks a tentative shift in Tory policy: while flexibility and dynamism are still regarded as pivotal for the success of the UK labour market, the Government also acknowledges that low pay, poor quality jobs, insecurity and a lack of protection for some workers do require stricter parameters and greater state intervention.